AML CTF compliance checklist for real estate agents Australia 2026

 Where to Start

 Review your current procedures, identify the gaps, and build a written compliance program before the July deadline.
 AUSTRAC is your primary resource for requirements and guidance.
-Visit austrac.gov.au for their Real Estate Program Starter Kit, which walks small agencies through a four-step customisation process designed specifically for your sector.
+Their Real Estate Program Starter Kit walks small agencies through a four-step customisation process designed specifically for your sector.
+Visit austrac.gov.au to access it.

 Software tools to help you get there

-Two platforms worth looking at as you build out your compliance program:
+Three platforms worth exploring as you build out your compliance program:

-easyAML is an Australian-built platform purpose-made for Tranche 2.
-It covers risk assessment, staff training, customer due diligence, and ongoing monitoring in one place.
-They currently offer a free risk assessment and free staff training with no obligation, making it a practical starting point for smaller agencies.
+easyAML - Australian-built and purpose-made for Tranche 2, covering risk assessment, staff training, customer due diligence, and ongoing monitoring in one place.
+Currently offers a free risk assessment and free staff training with no obligation, making it a practical starting point for smaller agencies.

-First AML is a globally recognised AML and KYC platform operating across 180 countries.
-It is well suited to agencies managing higher transaction volumes or more complex client structures, with strong tools for identity verification, risk scoring, and audit-ready reporting.
+First AML - A globally recognised platform operating across 180 countries, well suited to agencies managing higher transaction volumes or more complex client structures.
+Strong tools for identity verification, risk scoring, and audit-ready reporting.

 Both platforms have dedicated real estate sections and are aligned with AUSTRAC's Tranche 2 requirements.